 In addition to its specialized services, The Center for Healing utilizes the child welfare and mental health services provided by JCCA as well as partnerships with numerous community service providers for discharge planning.
 The Center also provides ongoing child sexual abuse training to all JCCA staff on the residential Campus in order to empower staff when providing services to these children and families.
 The Center is also available for consultations on an ongoing basis.

-Jessie Boye-Doe has extensive clinical, management, advocacy and community relations experience regarding the treatment of sexual abuse and exploitation among child victims.
-Most recently, she was the Director of the Child Sexual Abuse Response Team at the Child Guidance Center of Southern Connecticut and a clinician in their Child and Family Therapy Program.
-She was a Victim Advocate at the Office of Victim Services in Stamford, CT and a Social Worker who provided crisis and long term counseling at the Kings County District Attorney’s Office in Brooklyn.
-Also at the DA’s office, Ms. Boye-Doe developed, launched and ran the African Immigrant Victims of Violence Program.
-She obtained a Master of Social Work from Columbia University and a Bachelor of Arts in Psychology from the City University of New York at Bernard Baruch College.
+Before JCCA, Ms. Boye-Doe was the Director of the Child Sexual Abuse Response Team at the Child Guidance Center of Southern Connecticut; which is a nationally accredited child advocacy center.
+She was also a Victim Advocate at the Office of Victim Services in Stamford, CT and provided crisis and long-term counseling at the Kings County District Attorney’s Office, where she developed, launched and ran the African Immigrant Victims of Violence Program.
+Ms. Boye-Doe earned her BA from Baruch College and her MSW from the Columbia School of Social Work.